 When it comes to cutting down on carbon emissions and slowing global warming, reducing the amount that we fly is vital.
 Air travel significantly contributes to global warming and, on an individual level, is likely the most significant way most people are damaging the planet.

-Whether such a ban would ever go ahead or not, France's initiative is a step in the right direction.
+In any case, France's initiative is a step in the right direction.
 Here’s hoping that this is the beginning of a rail-first European travel revolution!

 Stay in the loop: sign up to our free Time Out Travel newsletter for the latest travel news and the best stuff happening across the world.